ShamSinha/Image-Recognition-Website/README.md

 ## Landmarks Recognition Model

-**These are the 30 landmarks that our Landmark recognition model written in Keras can recognise with 77.55% accuracy in validation set which comprise of 579 images and 97.07% in training set which comprise of 5324 images.**
+**These are the 30 landmarks that our Landmark recognition model written in Keras can recognise with 74.58% accuracy in validation set which comprise of 1770 images and 99.83% in training set which comprise of 4133 images.**

 ![](https://github.com/ShamSinha/Image-Recognition-Website/blob/branch1/images/plotaccvsepoch.png?raw=true)

 Procedures to load our **Landmark recognition Model** in Google Colab
-1. Open this [link](https://drive.google.com/file/d/1VtiL6fqkCT_ehzRP2lBPo71hqL-wyC5c/view?usp=sharing) to get our Landmark recognition model in google drive.
+1. Open this [link](https://drive.google.com/file/d/1tyyJA27U_3oNddpM0HKQ3ejYFzCSxOR5/view?usp=sharing) to get our Landmark recognition model in Google Drive.
-2. Open Shared with me within Google Drive and use Add Shortcut to Drive option to make shortcut of ***Model30v2_77.h5*** file in My Drive.
+2. Open Shared with me within Google Drive and use Add Shortcut to Drive option to make shortcut of ***Model30v3_75_split_70_30.h5*** file in My Drive.
 3. Open Google Colab and run

         from google.colab import drive